979070830/WasmHash/README.md

-# WasmUtil
+# WasmHash
-WasmUtil is a WebAssembly implementation of some general purpose functions.
+WasmHash is a WebAssembly implementation of some general hashing functions.
 It is written in C++ with some JavaScript glue code.
 The C++ code was compiled into WebAssembly with Emscripten 1.39.8.

 ### Functions
  - md5_hash_from_string - generates an MD5 hash from a string